 Lyminge Parish Church from the north east

-The church at Lyminge sits on a chalk bluff overlooking the spring now known as St Ethelburga’s Well that is one of the sources of the Nailbourne.
-The evidence of flint working found during the recent archaeological excavations shows that people were attracted to this area as early as perhaps 11-10,000 BC.
+The church at Lyminge sits on a chalk bluff overlooking the spring now known as St Eadburg’s Well that is one of the sources of the Nail Bourne.
+The evidence of flint working found during the recent archaeological excavations shows that people were attracted to this area as early as perhaps 8-10,000 years ago.
 A Bronze Age barrow has been found on Tayne Field, as well as other burials of a slightly later date.
-Subsequently, Germanic settlers arrived in the area and there is evidence of settlement from the end of the 5th Century AD, less than 100 years after the end of Roman rule.
+Subsequently, Germanic settlers arrived in the area and there is evidence of settlement from the end of the 5th Century AD, less than 100 years after the end of direct Roman rule.
 In the 6th and 7th Centuries, a royal estate was established on Tayne Field with a succession of magnificent feasting halls.

-It was the presence of the royal estate that led to the arrival of Queen AEthelburh.
+It was the presence of the royal estate that led to the arrival of Queen Æthelburh.
 She was the sister of Eadbald, King of Kent.
-When her husband Edwin King of Northumbria was killed in battle in AD 633, she returned to Kent.
-At Lyminge, she is recorded as having created one of the first monasteries in southern England.
+When her husband Edwin King of Northumbria was killed in battle in AD 633 (or possibly 634), she returned to Kent.
+At Lyminge, she is recorded as having created one of the first Christian communities in southern England.
 This was less than 40 years after St Augustine had arrived with his mission from Rome, sent by Pope Gregory the Great to convert the pagan English.

 The Rector of Lyminge from 1854 was Canon Robert Jenkins.
 Whether he came to Lyminge because he thought there were things to find, or whether, having arrived, he was just curious is unknown.
 But from the late 1850s, he undertook a series of excavations in and around the churchyard that uncovered what appeared to be an early church.
 An illustration of some of what he found appears below.